 7 Key Principles

-1. The NHS provides a comprehensive service, available to all irrespective of gender, race, disability, age, sexual orientation, religion or belief.
+1. The NHS provides a comprehensive service, available to all irrespective of sex, race, disability, age, sexual orientation, gender reassignment status, religion or belief.
 It has a duty to each and every individual that it serves and must respect their human rights.
 At the same time, it has a wider social duty to promote equality through the services it provides and to pay particular attention to groups or sections of society where improvements in health and life expectancy are not keeping pace with the rest of the population.

 2. Access to NHS services is based on clinical need, not an individual’s ability to pay.
 NHS services are free of charge, except in limited circumstances sanctioned by Parliament.